lloc/wordpress-plugins-phpunit/README.md

     This test did not perform any assertions

 The tests pass but you get the message that there was a risky test.
 By the way: Name the function `test_create` just `create` and use the annotation `@test`.
 I believe that the use of that annotation depends on your personal taste!

+## Step 12

+We will now dive a bit deeper into this.

+Create an interface `FooterInterface` that defines a public method `info` which won't expect any return value.
+Implement the interface in `Car`, `info` could - for example - output a funny message.

+Define the return type `FooterInterface` for the `create`-method of `Factory` and add the `info`-method of `Car` to the WordPress-Action `wp_footer`.

+Now let's test this in the `FactoryTest`.
+There are at least two ways to test this properly.
+Use [has_action](https://brain-wp.github.io/BrainMonkey/docs/wordpress-hooks-added.html) or `Actions\expectAdded()`.
+A test for filters would be similar and is well described on the linked page.

+Check if `composer test` still passes all tests.